Vasandani/c7/README.md

 Why `c7`?
 It's an easy way to standardize component generation.
 Maybe you've already scripted a macro to do this, but your team and other people contributing to your repo won't have access to it.
 Make it easier for everyone—contributors, maintainers, you.

-Plus, with starter packs (coming soon), you can easily bootstrap your project with best practices for anything the community supports, in any language: hooks in React, handlers in Express, goroutines in Go, routes in Rust, and more.
+Plus, with snack packs, you can easily bootstrap your project with best practices for anything the community supports, in any language: [components in React](https://github.com/Vasandani/react-snack-pack), handlers in Express, goroutines in Go, routes in Rust, and more.
 If the community doesn't have a starter pack, you can even make your own!

 <br />